Harness and Lanyard Inspection: How to Inspect and Wear a Harness Correctly

 What Is a Safety Harness?

 In short, a safety harness is a system of straps or full body harness worn by a person at risk of a potential fall.
-Above all, the safety harness needs to be attached to an immovable object that can support a person’s weight should they lose their balance.
+The safety harness needs to be attached to an immovable object that can support a person’s weight should they lose their balance.
 In addition, the harness must be strong enough to sustain the additional force generated by the fall without harming the wearer.

 Fall Arrest Components

-Ultimately, a fall arrest system includes three main parts:
+A fall arrest system includes three main parts:

 - Achor point